planning by citypaul

 ## End of Feature

-When all steps are complete:
+When all slices are complete:

 2. **Merge learnings** — if significant insights were gained, use the `learn` agent for CLAUDE.md updates or `adr` agent for architectural decisions